xyzisinus/k8s-cluster-setup/README.md

-The file is under construction.
-Please check back later!
+**The file is under construction.
+Please check back later!**

 ## Working scripts to build k8s cluster on bare metal machines or VMs

-Tested on a set of ASW VMs using open-to-all security rules.
-Also tested in bare metal machines in an internal network at Carnegie Mellon University.
+Tested on a set of ASW VMs.
+Also tested on bare metal machines in an internal network at Carnegie Mellon University.

 ### Scripts